Buy Subwoofers Instead of Soundproofing

 Dec 2014, comments submitted to Audiophile Review supporting Brent Butterworth’s article about multiple subs.

-There are other reasons to have multiple subs than just to minimize mode coupling…….more subs can also mean quieter modes, less power delivering the same sound level, noticeably improved musical clarity and reduced bass boom next door.
+There are other reasons to have multiple subs than just to minimize mode coupling… more subs can also mean quieter modes, less power delivering the same sound level, noticeably improved musical clarity and reduced bass boom next door.

+With one subwoofer you will set the volume for a satisfactory sound level.
 With 2 subs, say in the front two corners of the room, you will turn the sound power down 3 dB (in half) because two speakers deliver twice as much power as one speaker if the volume remains in the original position.
 So far, the second sub only improved mode decoupling.

 This time put the two subs in asymmetrical different parts of the room and in such a way that they are opposite each other and equal distant from your listening position.
-Now, the asymmetry further reduces mode decoupling and opposite positioning brings a second benefit into play…….Phase Add.
+Now, the asymmetry further reduces mode decoupling and opposite positioning brings a second benefit into play… phase add.

 When the subs are opposite each other along a straight line that runs through your listening position and equal distant from you, the two wave fronts arrive at the listening position in phase.
 This means we have a sonic boost of 3 dB due to the Phase Add effect.
 And again, we turn the volume control down, half power setting again and still have the same sub sound level at the listening position.